 Interested in a career serving U.S. interests abroad?
 If so, the Thomas R. Pickering Graduate Fellowship offers a unique opportunity to promote positive change in the world.
 Upon successful completion of a two-year master’s degree program and fulfillment of fellowship and Foreign Service entry requirements, fellows have the opportunity to work as Foreign Service Officers with the U.S. Department of State, in accordance with applicable law and State Department policy, serving in Washington, DC or at a U.S. embassy, consulate, or diplomatic mission around the globe.

-The Thomas R. Pickering Graduate Fellowship is a U.S. Department of State program administered by Howard University and the Bureau of Global Talent Management via a cooperative agreement.
+The Thomas R. Pickering Foreign Affairs Graduate Fellowship Program is a U.S. Department of State program administered by Howard University and the Bureau of Global Talent Management via a cooperative agreement.
 The program seeks to attract and prepare outstanding young people, who represent ethnic, gender, social, and geographic diversity and have an interest in pursuing a Foreign Service career in the U.S. Department of State.
 The Program encourages the application of members of minority groups historically underrepresented in the Foreign Service, women, and those with financial need.

 This is a highly selective program.
 To be eligible to participate, you must meet the following criteria: